el-yawd/jam/docs/REFERENCE.md

 ```

 Param types must match the C ABI.
 Slice arguments are passed as a `{ptr, len}` pair, and
-struct arguments larger than two words use sret-style return ABI — these match the
+struct arguments larger than two words use sret-style return ABI, these match the
 platform's C compiler.

 ---